nikogura/nikogura.com/TerraformRollingWindow.md

 So, I recently had a connundrum.
 I want my AWS EC2 ASG's to continuously update without manual intervention, but I don't want to 'poison' a launch config with a bad AMI image and cause a prod outage when the ASG eventually scales up.

 One idea I had was to pre-build my AMI's, and pre-test the snot out of them before I used them in staging or production.
 Duh, right?

-Sadly, the environments I have are not the enviornments I want.
-While I do want to achieve the blessed nirvana of being able to spin up new environments 'just cos' test them, and then let them vanish back into the ether, I'm a long way from that enlightened state.
+Sadly, the environments I have are not the environments I want.
+While I do want to achieve the blessed nirvana of being able to spin up new environments 'just cos', test them, and then let them vanish back into the ether, I'm a long way from that enlightened state.
 There are too many tentacles in this legacy octopus code.  _sigh_.

 Instead, I'm forced to rely on my staging enviornment to catch problems.
 While not perfect, that staging env has been good enough to test prod deploys since before I joined this project.
 If an AMI has been running in my staging environment without issues for a week or two, the AMI is probably good to go.